 For behavioral interviews, we recommend learning our step-by-step method and creating a bank of 10+ personal stories where you've displayed the traits that Amazon looks for in leaders.
 Each of your stories will naturally touch on multiple Amazon leadership principles.

-Once you've got a bank of stories you can practice using them to answer the Glassdoor questions we've listed above.
+Once you've got a bank of stories, you can practice using them to answer the Glassdoor questions we've listed above.
 You should emphasize different aspects of your story depending on the exact question asked.
+We'd also recommend consulting our leadership and people management primers for extra prep.

 3.2.2 Technical interview preparation